Definition: What is a Bill of Lading?

 A bill of lading (B/L) is one of the key documents in the whole documentary chain of sea freight.

 Contrary to popular belief, a bill of lading is neither a contract between the seller and the buyer nor a contract of carriage between the carrier and shipper.
-It is:

 1. Evidence of Contract of Carriage